 DB members can make voluntary personal contributions before or after tax.
 Your voluntary member contributions will be paid into a separate Accumulation account attached to your DB account.
 Visit our Making Contributions page more information about contribution rules and limits.

-If you make any personal contributions or transfer other super to Energy Super these are invested in an Accumulation account, where you can choose from 11 different investment options, from defensive to aggressive.
+If you make any personal contributions or transfer other super into the Fund these are invested in an Accumulation account, where you can choose from 11 different Energy Super investment options, from defensive to aggressive.

 Unless you have selected otherwise, voluntary contributions and rollovers into your accumulation account will be invested in the MySuper option.
 Please note: that only voluntary contributions made through your employer can be invested in the Smoothed Return and Capital Guarantee options.